What Is Capacity Planning? Definitive Guide to Top Business Strategies

 What is capacity planning for employees?

-Capacity planning for employees involves aligning workforce capabilities and size with the agency’s expected demand for talent, considering factors like turnover, skill needs, and labor market trends.
+Capacity planning for employees involves a workforce planning process that aligns workforce capabilities and size with the agency’s expected demand for talent, considering factors like turnover, skill needs, and labor market trends.

 What is an example of HR capacity planning?